claaslange/centerImages/README.md

     <li><img src="http://placekitten.com/400/300?image=2"></li>
   </ul>
 ```
+The parent element needs to have position:absolute

-You would have to use the following code to auto align all images:
+You would have to use the following code to auto align all images.:

 ```
 $("ul li").centerImages();